lussierc/boscoPL/writing/report.md

 After creating our grammar, we worked to create a scanner and parser utilizing it.
 The result for this task did not end as successfully as we wished.
 We created a working scanner and a semi-working parser, but we could just not figure out how to fix some of the issues the parser was encountering.
 This was by far the most challenging part of the project as we ran into a variety of issues while trying to get our scanner and parser to work.

-Here is the current output from running the scanner/parser combination on `basicsyntax.bsco`:
+Here is the current output from running the scanner/parser combination on `basicSyntax.bsco`:
 ```
 LexToken(WOOF,'woof',2,42)
 LexToken(ID,'classBosco',2,47)